Sierra Club

 @Dana Nuccitelli and @George Banziger Thank you!
 I had the same question and concerns and I appreciate Dana's clear perspective.

 The Sierra Club just sent out emails and texts to its members about FOFA.
-To be blunt, their characterization of the bill is full of misinformation.
+There are several points in their summary of the bill that don’t align with the actual text.
 They claim,

 it prioritizes industrial logging and weakens critical environmental safeguards across millions of acres of public land.
 This pro-logging legislation would roll back bedrock conservation laws, silence public input, and fast-track destructive logging projects.
 It's a giveaway to timber industry lobbyists, not a real solution to wildfire risk.